devdatalab/covid/README.md

 ## The Team

 This repo is a collaborative effort led by the Development Data Lab, co-founded by Sam Asher, Toby Lunt, and Paul Novosad.
-Additional contributors: Aditi Bhowmick, Ali Campion, Radhika Jain, Sam Besse.
+Additional contributors: Aditi Bhowmick, Ali Campion, Radhika Jain, Sam Besse, Kritarth Jha.